L2jLiga/fastify-decorators/lib/docs/Controllers.md

 ## Bootstrap controllers
 Let's imagine that:
-- We already have the directory named `handlers` which contains all our handlers
+- We already have the directory named `controllers` which contains all our handlers
-- Each handler contains `.handler.` in it's name.
+- Each handler contains `.controller.` in it's name.

 To make it works without manual loading we can use `bootstrap` method:
 ```typescript